petkaantonov/bluebird/docs/docs/coming-from-other-languages.md

 ---
 id: coming-from-other-languages
-title: Coming From Other Languages
+title: Coming from Other Languages
 ---

 This page describes parallels of using promises in other languages.
 Promises as a pattern are very common in other languages and knowing what they map to in other languages might help you with grasping them conceptually